-

 Objectives

-Students will essentially acquire skills that will enable them to: Demonstrate a solid understanding of the methods, skills, tools and systems used in the interdisciplinary construction of digital journalistic pieces.
-Demonstrate the ability to choose the appropriate technologies to communicate and formulate a project that leverages their knowledge of emerging digital platforms and technologies.
-Communicate effectively, through visual, written and oral communication, depending on what is most appropriate for the story you want to tell.
-Be familiar with using data to produce stories with impact and authority.
+The student will essentially acquire skills that will allow them to: Demonstrate a solid understanding of the methods, skills, tools, and systems used in the interdisciplinary construction of digital journalistic pieces.
+Demonstrate the ability to choose appropriate technologies for communication and formulate a project that leverages their knowledge of emerging digital platforms and technologies.
+Communicate effectively through visual, written, and oral communication, whichever is most appropriate for the story they want to tell.
+Be familiar with the use of data to produce impactful and authoritative stories.

 -